 What do you enjoy most about living and working in Malaysia?

-Leslie: For me it’s the convenience and proximity to everything I need.
-We are just 5minutes walk away from the metro station, and then I have a free bus which takes me to work and the shopping facilities around.
+Leslie: For me, it’s the convenience and proximity to everything I need.
+We are just a 5minutes walk away from the metro station, and then I have a free bus which takes me to work and the shopping facilities around.

 SEE ALSO: The Ossoms- Ghanaian Expat Family